MathCoimbra/landing-page/README.md

 ------------

-This project was created based on the "FlexBox Dio" project from [karensantos](https://gitlab.com/karensantos).
+This project was created based on the "FlexBox Dio" from [karensantos](https://gitlab.com/karensantos).